 By obtaining FIPS validation, D2iQ eliminates your need to obtain domain-specific expertise in encryption protocols.
 We ensure that our infrastructure components automatically enforce encryption in-transit, vital to workload orchestration, and at the data layer for storage of sensitive data.
 D2iQ can operate in the Federal Government and in security-conscious industries such as healthcare and finance which demand proper use of protocols such as TLS and techniques like data-at-rest encryption all of which require the use of system cryptographic modules.

-D2iQ is working with Acumen Security and expects to have complete FIPS validation of our products in the summer of 2020.
-This work will ensure the entire stack uses D2iQ’s BoringCrypto, from certificate generation to mutual TLS.
-As a result, D2iQ’s stack provides the “Day 2 Intelligence” in terms of security standards to use in sensitive environments such as government, finance, healthcare, or aerospace and defense.
+D2iQ worked with Acumen Security and just received FIPS validation of our products.
+This work ensures that the entire DKP stack uses D2iQ’s BoringCrypto, from certificate generation to mutual TLS.
+As a result, D2iQ’s DKP stack provides the “Day 2 Intelligence” in terms of security standards to use in sensitive environments such as government, finance, healthcare, or aerospace and defense.